AmyDelaney94/hows-it-hanging/README.md

 ### User Stories
 - As a player, I want the instructions to be easily accessable.
 - As a player, I want the game to be user friendly.
-- As a player, I want the game to work on multiple devices.
 - As a player, I want the game to be fun and engaging.
 - As a player, I want there to be a selection of levels.

 <!-- TOC --><a name="coloured-text"></a>
 ### Coloured Text
 - Throughout the design of the project I followed a flow chart and extended this logic to the visual design of the game.
+I decided to implement a simple colour scheme to improve the overall user experience.
-    - The colour red was used for errors and wrong guesses.
+    - The colour red ("\033[0;31m) was used for errors and wrong guesses.
-    - The colour cyan was used for input lines.
+    - The colour cyan ("\033[0;36m) was used for input lines.
-    - The colour green was used for the instructions menu and for correct guesses.
+    - The colour green ("\033[0;32m) was used for the instructions menu and for correct guesses.

 <!-- TOC --><a name="process-flow-chart"></a>
 ### Process Flow Chart